doc-detective/doc-detective.github.io/docs/get-started/tutorials/record-video.md

 3. Start your local server, if it isn't currently running.
 For example, enter the command `live-server`.
 4. Enter the command `npx doc-detective@dev -i form-filler3.json`.

-In order to record, the test must be run with _headless_ mode disabled.
+To record, you must run the test with _headless_ mode turned off.
 The display window of the browser constrains the view area of the screenshot and video functions.

 ## Code Walkthrough